guofei9987/text_blind_watermark/README.md

 # blind_watermark_text
-put blind watermark into a text
+Put blind watermark into a text